tony-waters/tony-waters.github.io/_posts/2026-03-10-three-ways-with-jpa-one-to-one-version2.md

 - Where the foreign key lives (`Parent` or `Child`)
 - Whether the `Child` shares the `Parent` primary key
 - Whether the relationship is `Bidirectional` or `Unidirectional`

+### Where the foreign key lives

+There are two options here.
+Either the foreign key lives in the Parent (Customer) or in the Child (Profile).
+The side the foreign key lives in is called the 'Owning side' as it 'owns' the relationship from the database perspective.
+While the other side of the relationship is called the 'Inverse side' and (in a Bidirectional relationship) uses 'mappedBy' to point to the Owning side.

+Here is an example of the Parent (Customer) being the Owning side (holding the foreign key):

+[example]

+Similarly, if the Child (Profile) is the Owning side it contains the foreign key / join column:

+[example]

+Variants xxx are examples of the foreign key living in the Parent.
+Variants xxx show the foreign key living in the Child.

+Note that locating the foreign key in the Child is usually more natural as the Child depends on the Parent.
+Though this is not a requirement.

+### Whether the `Child` shares the `Parent` primary key

+### Whether the relationship is `Bidirectional` or `Unidirectional`

+## The 6 variants

 This produces 6 variants: